E Visa Business

 EB-5 Investor Immigrant

-A foreign national investor seeking to reside in the US long term may invest a minimum of either $900,000 or $1.8 million in a US business.
-How much they need to invest depends on where the business is located.
-A single foreign investor in a US business is referred to as a stand-alone EB-5.
+A foreign national investor seeking to reside in the US long term may invest in a U.S. business a minimum of either $1,050,000* or $800,000* for projects in targeted employment areas (TEAs).
+How much the applicant needs to invest depends on where the business is located.
+A single foreign investor in a US business is referred to as

 “USCIS administers the EB-5 Program.
 Under this program, investors (and their spouses and unmarried children under 21) are eligible to apply for a Green Card (permanent residence) if they: